 Still, you need to plan ahead and take precautions.
 Consider the following as you plan your vacation and stay at the resort.

 - A growing number of family resorts are making the effort to be allergy-friendly.
 Ask for recommendations from your travel agent, family and friends.

 - Before booking your stay, call ahead and speak to a hotel manager or director.
 Explain your food allergy and the accommodations you require.

 - Try to speak to the same resort manager every time you communicate with the staff.
 But also make sure that others on the management team are aware of your situation.

 - Just because one eatery at the location has “safe” food, don’t assume that they all do.
 Ask about ingredients and preparations at every restaurant, café and snack shop—every time.

 - Even if you’ve stayed at a resort before and had a safe experience, remember things may have changed since your last visit.
 Treat it as if this were your first visit.

-- Call your epinephrine with you at all times.
+- Carry your epinephrine with you at all times.

 - Ask: Does the resort have a doctor or nurse on site?
 Are they there full-time?
 Note where their office is at the resort and its phone number, in case you need to contact them.